feldera/feldera/docs/blog/2023-07-15-incremental.md

-Word keeps track of the changes by looking at your keystrokes and recording what is being deleted (shown with a ~~strikethrough~~) or inserted (shown as underlined).
+Word keeps track of the changes by looking at your keystrokes and recording what is being deleted (shown with a ~~strikethrough~~) or inserted (shown as <u>underlined</u>).
 Notice that Word doesn't attempt to show the minimal changes performed -- which could be shown just by the deletion of the apostrophe `'` in *it's*, but it rather mirrors the actions you have performed to change the document.

 Change tracking is such a useful feature in Word because it allows readers to avoid reading a whole edited document to discover what has changed.
-In general
+In general:

-> change tracking is mostly useful when changes are expected to be *small* compared to the modified object
+> Change tracking is mostly useful when changes are expected to be *small* compared to the modified object

 ## Changes in programs